There are so many things to do in Tupper Lake New York to keep the whole family busy. From the iconic Wild Center to

 Raquette River Brewing is another great Tupper Lake brewery.
 This local hotspot recently went through a major renovation with a large social area added on to deal with the crowds of locals and tourists that make their way to Raquette River Brewing.
 Unlike Big Tupper Brewing, Raquette River doesn’t have its own kitchen.
 Instead, there are two food trucks permanently located in the RRB parking lot to serve visitors.

 Things To Do Near Tupper Lake NY

 All of the exciting things to do in Tupper Lake don’t stop at the town’s border.
 Tupper Lake New York is situated in a golden zone among some of the best Adirondack attractions.
 And within an hour drive are some of the most unforgettable adventures imaginable.
 Here are some of our top things to do near Tupper Lake NY.

 Make a Visit To Lake Placid NY

 Tupper Lake is just a 40-minute drive from the thriving tourist town of Lake Placid NY.
 Not only is this town dead center among the gorgeous Adirondack Mountains, but it was also home to TWO Olympic winter games!
 The Lake Placid Olympic Center lets visitors ride bobsleds during the summer, skeleton luge in the winter, and even take in the view from the epic Olympic ski jump complex.

-Nearby you can make the scenic drive to a castle along the Veterans Highway of Whiteface Mountain.
+Nearby you can take the scenic drive to a castle along the Veterans Highway of Whiteface Mountain.
 There you can make the breathtaking climb to the top of Whiteface Mountain and drink in the awe-inspiring views from the top.
 You can check out all of the amazing things to do in Lake Placid here.

 Explore Nearby Saranac Lake